craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 </h3>

-Invalidates all GraphQL query cache tags.
+Invalidates caches with the configured tag.

 <h3 id="invalidate-tags-index">
     <a href="#invalidate-tags-index" class="header-anchor">#</a>